bitcraze/aideck-gap8-examples/docs/getting-started/docker-gap8.md

 docker commit <container id> gapsdk:${GAP_SDK_VERSION}
 ```

 This will save the install of the autotiler on your image.
+You can close the container in the other terminal with 'exit'

 ### Running an Example
 On your host navigate to the `make`-file you want to execute.
 For example